Gravity-induced geometric spin Hall effect as a probe of universality of free fall of quantum particle: Gravity-induced GSHE

-In the above case, the gravitational action is mainly to change the momentum, or the \textit{de Broglie} wavelength of the electrons by the gravitational blue shift.
-There are other possible configurations for the gravity-induced GSHE of matter particles.
-Here we consider two other special cases.
-As depicted in Fig.\ref{pic2}(a), the electrons are stationary originally with spin along the horizontal direction ($x$-axis) and then released into free fall.
-In Fig.\ref{pic2}(b), the electrons initially carry a velocity and spin polarization both along the horizontal direction ($x$-axis) and freely fall to a horizontal detection plane.
-Following the above analysis, we can easily get the result about the gravity-induced GSHE for the case indicated by Fig.\ref{pic2}(a)
+In the previous configuration of gravity-induced GSHE, the gravitational action is mainly to change the momentum or the \textit{de Broglie} wavelength of electron.
+There are other possible configurations of the gravity-induced GSHE.
+Here we consider two illuminating cases.
+Figure\hyperref[pic2]{~\ref{pic2}(a)} depicts the configuration that the electrons with horizontal spin polarization are initially stationary and then are released into free fall.
+Figure\hyperref[pic2]{~\ref{pic2}(b)} shows the configuration that the electrons carry initial horizontal velocity as well as horizontal spin polarization and then fall freely to a horizontal detection plane.
+Repeating the above analysis and computation, we can get the result of the gravity-induced GSHE for Fig.\hyperref[pic2]{~\ref{pic2}(a)}